-2.1 costs of travel and related subsistence allowances for personnel, provided that these costs are in line with the beneficiary's usual practices on travel;
+2.1 costs of travel and related subsistence allowances for employees provided that these costs are in line with the beneficiaries' usual practices on travel;

 Only the costs for the employee's travel and subsistence allowances can be introduced in the budget form.
 Travel costs of external service providers, if applicable, are to be included in their contracts.